PhillRob/fulcrum-python-tools/README.md

 ## Tools

-* `change-record-status.py` - update the status of every record that is older than X days.
+* `change-record-status.py` - update the status of every record that is older than 12 `days`.
 This is ment to be scheduled outside pyhton using crontab.
 * `more-2-come`

 ## Setup